NMR¶

 and thermostatistical contribution to free energy.
 The first number in the three last

-if the conformer is to be considered (1) or not (0).
+lines indicates to ANMR if the conformer is to be considered (1) or not (0).

-If one conformer is not considered (or more) the anmr program internally recalculates
+If one conformer is not considered (or more) the ANMR program internally recalculates

-the Boltzmann weights based on the free energies from the anmr_enso file.
+the Boltzmann weights based on the free energies from the anmr_enso

 Usage of anmr: